CertifaiAI/learn-java-the-certifai-way/java-core/src/main/java/ai/certifai/maven/maven.md

 3. Fill up the bottom fields accordingly.

-   - Name: Name of Project
+   - **Name**: Name of Project
     - Example:
         - Name: MyFirstJavaProject
-   - Location: Directory where the project will be created
+   - **Location**: Directory where the project will be created
     - Example:
         - Location: ~/Desktop/temp
-   - GroupId: Reverse domain name of the organization.
+   - **GroupId**: Reverse domain name of the organization.
 The purpose of GroupId is to makes the project recognizatble across all available projects.
        - Example:
            - GroupID: ai.certifai
-   - ArtifactId: Name of Artifact.
+   - **ArtifactId**: Name of Artifact.
 By default same with the name of the project
     - Example:
         - Name: MyFirstJavaProject
-   - Version: Version of the project.
+   - **Version**: Version of the project.
 Default value is 1.0-SNAPSHOT
     - Example:
         - Version: 1.0-SNAPSHOT